 The Equality and Diversity Committee considers all issues of equality and diversity at St George’s, including issues arising from employee and student affairs.
-It makes recommendations through the Strategy Planning and Resources Committee (SPARC) for changes in our policy, and oversees equality and diversity issues at St George’s on behalf of SPARC.
-The Equality and Diversity Committee makes regular reports to Council.
+It makes recommendations for changes in our policy, and oversees equality and diversity issues at St George’s, reporting regularly into our Council.

-The equality and diversity manager acts as a resource to the whole institution and provides information, practical support and advice on general equality and diversity issues.
-This includes giving tailored advice to staff and students within the institution on individual cases.
-This may mean that occasionally, the equality and diversity manager may be privy to confidential information from more than one source.
+The Equality and Diversity Adviser promotes equality and diversity at St George's and can advise on equality and diversity legislation, policy and best practice.
+This includes advising staff and students within the institution on equalities matters.
+This may mean that occasionally, the Equality and Diversity Adviser may be privy to confidential information from more than one source.

-The manager will treat all disclosures in strictest confidence unless: the person concerned gives consent to break confidentiality; to prevent a risk of serious harm to the individual or others; when required by Law; or, when ordered by a Court.
-In 2010-2011 the equality and diversity manager provided tailored advice to 80 individual staff and students.
+The adviser will treat all disclosures in strictest confidence unless a) the person concerned gives consent to break confidentiality; b) there is a need to prevent risk of serious harm to the individual or others, or c) they are required by law or ordered by a Court to disclose information.

 Last Updated: Tuesday, 21 June 2016 11:21